Did you notice your car’s engine making a knocking sound? Or noticed a drop in acceleration?

 - If the readings change, there might be corrosion inside the connector for the IAT/MAF sensor.

-- If the temperature is over 300 degrees or do have a low unrealistic value, check the wires of the MAF sensor/IAT as they can be damaged.
+- If the temperature is over 300 degrees or does have a low unrealistic value, check the wires of the MAF sensor/IAT as they can be damaged.

 IAT Sensor Replacement or Adjustment